 Open the full Ask Rio Times →

-More than a year after the US military surged onto the border with Mexico, the troops are still there.
-What began as a crisis response has hardened into a standing deployment with no clear finish line.
+More than a year after the US military surged onto the border with Mexico, what began as a crisis response has hardened into a standing deployment with no clear finish line.
+The puzzle is that the stated goal has already been met.

 For a reader abroad, the deployment is a useful window into where US attention now sits.
 After decades focused on wars overseas, Washington has turned a large share of its military gaze toward its own hemisphere.